sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 # The incentives are mostly broken

 In the American system, few actors have strong incentives to improve health behaviors at scale.
 But the incentives aren't *completely* broken.
 Medicare Advantage plans need to hit Stars metrics.
 Integrated systems and self-insured employers benefit when their people stay healthy.
-New models like [Crowdhealth](https://www.crowdhealth.com) are experimenting with direct alignment.
+New models like [Crowdhealth](https://www.crowdhealth.com) are emerging, where each member has a financial interest in the health of every other member.

 # Interested?